JSBmanD/docs/pages/apps/retrieving-last-attributed-touch-data.md

 ### iOS

+[block:callout]
+{
+  "type": "info",
-!!! info "Attribution Window Logic"
+  "title": "Attribution Window Logic",
-    When calling the LATD method, you can also provide a value for the `attributionWindow` you want applied to the data.
-If you do not provide a value within the SDK, Branch will use the attribution window setting value in your Branch dashboard.
+  "body": "When calling the LATD method, you can also provide a value for the `attributionWindow` you want applied to the data.
+If you do not provide a value within the SDK, Branch will use the attribution window setting value in your Branch dashboard."
+}
+[/block]

 ```
 [[[Branch getInstance] lastAttributedTouchDataWithAttributionWindow:0 completion:^(BranchLastAttributedTouchData * _Nullable latd) {